hardbyte/qabot/README.md

 # qabot

-Query local or remote files with natural language queries powered by `langchain` and `gpt-3.5-turbo` and `duckdb` 🦆.
+Query local or remote files with natural language queries powered by `langchain` and `gpt` and `duckdb` 🦆.

-Will query Wikidata and local files.
+Can query Wikidata and local files.

 Usage:

 ```
 $ EXPORT OPENAI_API_KEY=sk-...
 $ EXPORT QABOT_MODEL_NAME=gpt-4
-$ qabot -q "How many Hospitals are there located in Beijing"
+$ qabot -w -q "How many Hospitals are there located in Beijing"
-Total tokens 1773 approximate cost in USD: 0.05634

-Result:
+Query: How many Hospitals are there located in Beijing
 There are 39 hospitals located in Beijing.
- 🚀 anything else I can help you with?: what are the star war films
-Query: what are the star war films
-Intermediate Steps:
-  Step 1

-    wikidata
-      SELECT DISTINCT ?film ?filmLabel WHERE { ?film wdt:P31 wd:Q11424; wdt:P179 wd:Q22092344.
-SERVICE wikibase:label { bd:serviceParam wikibase:language '[AUTO_LANGAGE],en'. } } ORDER BY ?film

-Total tokens 4099 approximate cost in USD: 0.13305
+Total tokens 1749 approximate cost in USD: 0.05562

-Result:
-The Star Wars films are: 1.
-Star Wars: Episode I – The Phantom Menace, 2.
-Star Wars: Episode II – Attack of the Clones, 3.
-Star Wars: Episode III – Revenge of the Sith, 4.
-Star Wars: Episode IV – A
-New Hope, 5.
-Star Wars: Episode V – The Empire Strikes Back, 6.
-Star Wars: Episode VI – Return of the Jedi, 7.
-Star Wars: Episode VII – The Force Awakens, 8.
-Star Wars: Episode VIII – The Last
-Jedi, and 9.
-Star Wars Episode IX: The Rise of Skywalker.
 ```